-The following are the material contracts, other than contracts in the ordinary course of business, and material contracts in the ordinary course of business required to be listed, that were entered into by the Company in 2016 or prior to 2016 and are still in effect:
+The following are the material contracts, other than contracts in the ordinary course of business, and material contracts in the ordinary course of business required to be listed, that were entered into by the Company in 2018 or prior to 2018 and are still in effect:

 - 1. The License Agreement referred to under "Interests of Management and Others in Material Transactions". - 2.
-Employee Stock Option Plan dated effective February 27, 2013 that is to is to encourage ownership of the Common Shares by directors, officers and employees of the Company, and its subsidiaries thereof, Consultants and management Company employees, who are primarily responsible for the management and profitable growth of its business and to advance the interests of the Company by providing additional incentive for superior performance by such persons and to enable the Company and its subsidiaries to attract and retain valued directors, officers, employees, consultants and management Company employees.
+Amended and Restated Employee Stock Option Plan dated effective March 7, 2017 that is to is to encourage ownership of the Common Shares by directors, officers and employees of the Company, and its subsidiaries thereof, Consultants and management Company employees, who are primarily responsible for the management and profitable growth of its business and to advance the interests of the Company by providing additional incentive for superior performance by such persons and to enable the Company and its subsidiaries to attract and retain valued directors, officers, employees, consultants and management Company employees.
 The maximum number of Common Shares reserved and set aside for issued under the Plan shall not exceed 20% of the Company's issued and outstanding Common Shares.
 Options granted under the plan are granted at the discretion of the board of directors of the Company. - 3.
-Licensing and Distribution Agreement entered into with Knight Therapeutics Inc. on November 16, 2015 for the exclusive commercial rights for ATB-346, ATB-352 and ATB-340 (including future Antibe prescription drugs) in the following territories: Canada, Israel, Romania, Russia and sub-Saharan Africa. - 4.
-Licensing and Distribution Agreement entered into with Induce Biologics Inc. ("Induce") on January 12, 2016 for the exclusive Canadian rights for Induce's URISTTM biological product for dental and craniofacial applications.
+Licensing and Distribution Agreement entered into with Knight Therapeutics Inc. on November 16, 2015 for the exclusive commercial rights for ATB-346, ATB-352 and ATB-340 (including future Antibe prescription drugs) in the following territories: Canada, Israel, Russia and sub-Saharan Africa. - 4.
+Licensing and Distribution Agreement entered into with Induce Biologics Inc. ("Induce") on January 12, 2016 for the exclusive Canadian rights for Induce's URISTTM biological product for dental and craniofacial applications. - 5.
+Licensing and Distribution Agreement entered into with Laboratoires Acbel SA ("Acbel") on February 24, 2017 for the exclusive commercial rights for ATB-346 in the following territories: Greece, Romania, Serbia, Bulgaria, Albania, Algeria and Jordan.